-BE PREPARED FOR SMOKING INSIDE HOSTEL COMMON AREAS, RESTAURANTS AND CAFES
+BE PREPARED FOR SMOKING INSIDE

 You’ll find many accommodation reviews have complaints about smokers in the common area or dorm rooms smelling of smoke.
-Thankfully in low season, this proved to not be an issue.
+Thankfully in low season, this proved not to be an issue.

-It is a bit strange sitting down for lunch and having ten people smoking around you if you’re not used it though.
+It is a bit strange sitting down for lunch and having ten people smoking around you if you’re not used it, though.